microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

 10. Describe at a high level, how you would deploy this trained model so it is available as a web service that can be integrated with the rest of the solution?
 What Azure Service(s) would be involved?

     The trained model is saved to a file.
-Then this file is loaded by web service code that re-creates the DNN and loads the model weights.
+Then this file is loaded by web service code that re-creates the model architecture and loads the model weights.
 The web service code can then run classifications using the model.
-It is important to note that any text provided to the model for classification must still be processed by the normalize and extract features routines, as was done when training the model.
 You could deploy this service using Azure Machine Learning service, which would capture the web service in a container, and then deploy the container to Azure Container Service where it can be invoked by any REST client.

 _Identifying free-text sentiment_